Leon1207/3DGCTR/README.md

 ## 3. Evaluation

-- Evaluation: you can change the tester in the config file and evaluate all the tasks and models in **Single GPU**:
+You can change the tester in the config file and evaluate all the tasks and models in **Single GPU**:
 1. "GroundingTester" for testing the visual grounding task, run:
 ```
 sh scripts/test.sh -p python -d scanrefer -n [3DVG_NAME] -w model_best
 ```
-★ Note that if you want to test the joint training checkpoint in the VG task, you can first copy the checkpoint file (`exp/scanrefer/[JOINT_NAME]/model`) into the pretrain cache file (`exp/scanrefer/[3DVG_NAME]/model`) and rename it as model_joint.pth, then run:
+**Note that** if you want to test the joint training checkpoint in the VG task, you can first copy the checkpoint file (`exp/scanrefer/[JOINT_NAME]/model`) into the pretrain cache file (`exp/scanrefer/[3DVG_NAME]/model`) and rename it as model_joint.pth, then run:
 ```
 sh scripts/test.sh -p python -d scanrefer -n [3DVG_NAME] -w model_joint
 ```
-3. "CaptionTester" for testing the dense caption task, run:
+2. "CaptionTester" for testing the dense caption task, run:
 ```
 sh scripts/test.sh -p python -d scanrefer -n [JOINT_NAME] -w model_best
 ```

-## 3. Visualization
+## 4. Visualization

 You can refer to [this repo](https://github.com/yigengjiang/3DGCTR-Visualization) for visualization.